seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **LUCIUS**
 The taper burneth in your closet, sir.
 Searching the window for a flint, I found
-This paper, thus seal’d up; and, I am sure,
+This paper, thus seal'd up; and, I am sure,
 It did not lie there when I went to bed.

 *Gives him the letter*